q-g-j/Sudoku/README.md

 ---------

 - random puzzle generator with 3 difficulties
+- generate only Sudokus with a single solution
 - 5 save slots *(save files location: %APPDATA%\SudokuGame)*
 - solve current Sudoku from the menu
 - complete mouse input